 We organize many activities around the world, from regular city salons, to country festivals, salonnière training days and outreach initiatives.
 Our events are free, and open to the public and all are welcome to join our community.
 We encourage a diversity of backgrounds, interests, and ideas to be expressed.

-The Public Sphere hosts salons around the world on various topics in areas such as philosophy, literature, politics, art, and culture.
+We host salons around the world on various topics in areas such as philosophy, literature, politics, art, and culture.
 We bring people together to discuss ideas with the objective of creating community and advancing intellectual movements or projects relevant to the 21st century.
 Our salons normally begin with a presentation by a distinguished speaker with specialized knowledge on the topic.
 Thereafter, salon participants converse on the topic with loose moderation by the salonnière and a “conversation menu” to stimulate discussion.
 The event usually concludes with chamber music, related to the topic, played by some of the finest professional musicians from around the world.
 Our salons takes place primarily in private homes, in keeping with the salons of the Enlightenment, but also in varied settings from parks and cafés, to castles, museums, and art studios.